PeWeX47/Sudoku-Solver/README.md

 ## Features

 - Automatically solve Sudoku puzzles using backtracking and graph coloring.
 - Solve Sudoku puzzles from board image.
-(WILL BE ADDED SOON)
 - Automate the process of solving puzzles on sudoku.com.

 ## Instructions